xbgmsharp/yapdnsui/README.md

 License
 -------

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This is released [GPLv3](http://www.gnu.org/licenses/gpl.html), and comes without any warranty.
+This program comes without any warranty.

 Credits
 -------